programmfabrik/apitest/README.md

 ### `ends_with`

-Check if a string value ends with a given string suffix
+Check if a string value ends with a given string suffix.

+E.g. the following response would **fail** as `"text"` does not have the suffix:

-#### expected string response checked with suffix
+#### expected string response checked with a suffix

 ```yaml
 {